Heart disease in dogs and what to do

 As we’ve said in our prior blog on DCM, here are a few things to consider:

-- If you feed raw fresh pet food, opt for brands that use a lot of heart, muscle meat and organs (especially heart and liver).
+3. For raw fresh pet food.
+Opt for brands that use a lot of heart, muscle meat and organs (especially heart and liver).
 Look for a low-fat option in your raw pet food as lamb and duck were implicated.
 Stick with good brands as not all pet foods are created equal.
-Note that too much liver can cause hypervitaminosis A. If the raw food uses lots of liver and you feed your dog liver treats, you may be unwittingly causing a problem.

-- Rotate your proteins for pet food.
-If you want switch between pet food brands that meet high standards based on your research.
-Based on the FDA granular data, some grain-free diets were shown to reverse the diet-DCM e.g. Ziwi Peak so it may not be an issue of grain-free at all.
+• Based on the FDA granular data, some grain-free diets were shown to reverse the diet-DCM e.g. Ziwi Peak so it may not be an issue of grain-free at all.
 (You can use Ziwi Peak as a topper as it is pricier.)
+K9 Natural Freeze Dried as a meal topper or supplemental feeding.
+These dog foods tend to have mussels and seafood in the formulation.

-- Add seafood to your pet’s meal once a week.
+• Alternatively add seafood to your pet’s meal once a week.
 An example could be mussels or sardines (don’t get the canned ones in oil).

 Wishing you all the best!